 So, based on the above formula, the ROE for Thermo Fisher Scientific is:

-A Side By Side comparison of Thermo Fisher Scientific's Earnings Growth And 16% ROE
+Thermo Fisher Scientific's Earnings Growth And 14% ROE

-To begin with, Thermo Fisher Scientific seems to have a respectable ROE.
-And on comparing with the industry, we found that the the average industry ROE is similar at 16%.
-This certainly adds some context to Thermo Fisher Scientific's exceptional 29% net income growth seen over the past five years.
-We believe that there might also be other aspects that are positively influencing the company's earnings growth.
-For instance, the company has a low payout ratio or is being managed efficiently.
+To start with, Thermo Fisher Scientific's ROE looks acceptable.
+And on comparing with the industry, we found that the the average industry ROE is similar at 14%.
+This certainly adds some context to Thermo Fisher Scientific's exceptional 24% net income growth seen over the past five years.
+We reckon that there could also be other factors at play here.
+For example, it is possible that the company's management has made some good strategic decisions, or that the company has a low payout ratio.

-Is Thermo Fisher Scientific Making Efficient Use Of Its Profits?
+Is Thermo Fisher Scientific Efficiently Re-investing Its Profits?

-Thermo Fisher Scientific's three-year median payout ratio to shareholders is 5.8%, which is quite low.
-This implies that the company is retaining 94% of its profits.
+Thermo Fisher Scientific's ' three-year median payout ratio is on the lower side at 5.8% implying that it is retaining a higher percentage (94%) of its profits.
 So it looks like Thermo Fisher Scientific is reinvesting profits heavily to grow its business, which shows in its earnings growth.

 Moreover, Thermo Fisher Scientific is determined to keep sharing its profits with shareholders which we infer from its long history of paying a dividend for at least ten years.
-Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 4.7%.
-Still, forecasts suggest that Thermo Fisher Scientific's future ROE will rise to 20% even though the the company's payout ratio is not expected to change by much.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 4.9% of its profits over the next three years.
+Still, forecasts suggest that Thermo Fisher Scientific's future ROE will rise to 23% even though the the company's payout ratio is not expected to change by much.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.